johnwargo/johnwargo-static-11ty/src/posts/2025/usb-3.0-cable-power-switch.md

 So, I decided to build my own.

-I found some panel mount USB 3.0 ports and a DPST switch and got to work.
+I found some panel mount USB 3.0 ports and a double throw, single pull (DPST) switch and got to work.
 First I designed a panel for the switch and printed it.
 I knew I'd ultimately build a wooden enclosure around it, but haven't done that yet.
 Here's an image of the panel, USB ports, some wires, and other stuff:

 {% image "src/images/2025/usb-switch-components.jpg", "a panel, two USB panel mount ports and some wires", "image-full" %}